davidscholberg/go-durationfmt/README.md

 ### Duration Format

 The format string format that go-durationfmt uses is similar to that used by [Go's fmt package](https://golang.org/pkg/fmt/#hdr-Printing).
 The `%` character signifies that the next character is a modifier that specifies a particular duration unit.
-The following is the full list of modifiers suppoerted by go-durationfmt:
+The following is the full list of modifiers supported by go-durationfmt:

 * `%y` - # of years
 * `%w` - # of weeks